dragoman3/DrugLibrary/Induction of General Anesthesia.md

 # Goals of Induction
 ## Loss of consciousness
 *Anesthetic agents are administered until the patient loses consciousness.
-The speed at which anesthetia is induced is often guided by the clinical scenario and patient comorbidities (see [[Rapid Sequence Induction]])*
+The speed at which anesthesia is induced is often guided by the clinical scenario and patient comorbidities (see [[Rapid Sequence Induction]])*

 Tests of loss of consciousness:
 - loss of verbal or pain response